kyma-project/addons/addons/google-cloud-platform-service-broker-0.1.0/README.md

 ## Details

-The GCP Service Broker addon contains one `default` plan.
-Binding is disabled for the ServiceInstance created by this plan.
+The GCP Service Broker addon contains two plans: `Default` and `External Database`.
+Binding is disabled for the GCP Service Broker.

 For more details about this addon, see the [Overview](docs/broker/overview.md) document.
 For more information about the provisioning and deprovisioning flow, see the ServiceClass [plans details](docs/broker/plans-details.md) documentation.